farmdawgnation/lm-nominations/README.md

 implied.
 For more information on your rights under the license, please see the LICENSE file in the root of this project.

+## Running the App

+This app requires Node.js, CoffeeScript, and Compass.

+To run the app, you'll need to compile the stylesheets using `compass compile`, then run `coffee app.coffee` to start the app up.

 ## Who's behind this?

 My name is Matt Farmer.
 I'm a Software Engineer based in Atlanta, GA.
 Although I occasionally dabble in